leptonai/leptonai/README.md

 ```shell
 pip install -U leptonai
 ```
-This installs the `leptonai` python library, as well as the commandline interface `lep`.
+This installs the `leptonai` Python library, as well as the commandline interface `lep`.
 You can then launch a HuggingFace model, say `gpt2`, in one line of code:

 ```python
 lep photon run --name gpt2 --model hf:gpt2 --local